flyryan/Deep-Security-Usage-Analyzer/readme.md

     ```

 - **Max Concurrent Instances:**
     - We identify the maximum number of instances that were active concurrently.
+    - **Method:**
+        - The script processes the start and stop times of each instance to determine periods of activity.
+        - It creates a timeline of events, marking the start and stop of each instance.
+        - By iterating through this timeline, the script calculates the number of active instances at any given time.
+        - The maximum value encountered during this iteration is recorded as the maximum concurrent instances.
     - Example:
         ```json
         "max_concurrent": 117
         ```

 - **Total Utilization Hours:**
   - We sum the total utilization hours for all instances.